Cat Dander Allergy Test

-Approximately 30-37% of all households in the United States have a cat, so testing for cat hair and dander allergens is important.
+There are 86.4 million cats in U.S. homes, according to the Humane Society, so testing for cat hair and dander allergens is important.

-Tips for helping to rid your home of pet dander and hair if you or a loved one has a cat or dog allergy:
+Tips for helping to rid your home of pet dander and hair if you or a loved one has a cat allergy:

 - Vacuum all carpeted areas often and steam clean any fabrics that you can (couches, drapes, curtains, bedding, etc).

 - Add an air purifier with HEPA-grade filter to rooms that you spend the most time in with the pet.

 - Consider keeping the cat out of the allergic individual's bedroom.
 Because people spend one-third to half of their time in their bedroom on average, removing cats from that room can significantly cut down on the time spent around pet allergens.

 - Bathe your cat once a week to reduce the amount of dander, and/or brush them often.

 If you have a cat allergy, that doesn't meant that you can't adopt a cat!
 Here are some options if you find yourself in that situation: